dougeby/IntuneDocs/intune/certificates-symantec-configure.md

 1. Open %ProgramFiles%\Microsoft Intune\NDESConnectorSvc\NDESConnector.exe.config file in Notepad.

-  - Update the RACertThumbprint key value with the cert thumbprint value you copied in the previous section.
+    a.
+Update the RACertThumbprint key value with the cert thumbprint value you copied in the previous section.
 The following is an example:

    ```
    <add key="RACertThumbprint"
    value="EA7A4E0CD1A4F81CF0740527C31A57F6020C17C5"/>
    ```

- - Save and close the file.
+    b.
+Save and close the file.

 2. Open services.msc.